Internet-Draft Payment JSON-RPC & MCP Transport April 2026

 12.3.
 Transport Security

-When using Streamable HTTP transport, all MCP communication MUST occur over TLS 1.2 [RFC5246] or later (TLS 1.3 [RFC8446] RECOMMENDED).
+When using network transports (HTTP, WebSocket), all communication MUST occur over TLS 1.2 [RFC5246] or later (TLS 1.3 [RFC8446] RECOMMENDED).

 For stdio transport, security depends on the process isolation provided by the operating system.